 You can also tie in your online veterinary pharmacy and encourage your clients to use it by giving an extra loyalty stamp if they order online.

 Client communication considerations

 There are two major factors to consider when communicating with your clients:

 - Frequency — How often should you reach out to your clients?
 That depends on what you are sending and why you are sending it.
 At a minimum, your clients should hear from you twice per month with information unrelated to appointments, and be sure to space the messages out.
 Avoid multiple promotions within a month, which will cheapen your services overall.
 Ensure all communications are relevant and specific to your audience, compelling them to take action.
 Above all, avoid overwhelming your clients with communications, because that’s a surefire ticket to the spam folder.

 - Delivery — How should you reach your clients?
 When considering your delivery system, use your different platforms.
 Your clients are on a variety of digital channels every day, so reach them where they spend most of their time.
 Ask clients about their communication preferences annually, and ensure your team is honoring their requests.
 Add the question, “How would you like us to communicate with you?” to your client paperwork, and include checkboxes with your available delivery methods, including app notifications, text messages, emails, social media, phone calls, and more.
 By providing value across all your communication channels, you can ensure you remain important and present for your clients.

 Your clients want to stay in the loop on all things related to their pet’s healthcare.
-Easily reach them with a veterinary client connection platform that features 2-Way Chat, 2-Way Texting, Email Messaging, and so much more.
-Schedule your demo of the Vet2Pet platform to discover how you can effectively engage with your clients—in and out of the hospital.
+Easily reach them with a veterinary client engagement system that features 2-Way Chat, 2-Way Texting, Email Messaging, and so much more.
+Schedule your demo of the Vet2Pet system to discover how you can effectively engage with your clients—in and out of the hospital.